Replication and sharding are easy to confuse because they both sound like 'data scaling,' even though they remove very different limits.

 Related chapters

-- Database Selection Framework - How database type limits or enables replication and sharding options.
+- Database Selection Framework - Connects database type to the replication modes, sharding options, and operating complexity you can realistically support.